obonaventure/cnp3/book/network/network.rst

 .. index:: Link Local address

 The last type of unicast IPv6 addresses are the `Link Local Unicast` addresses.
 These addresses are part of the `FE80::/10` address block and are defined in :rfc:`4291`.
 Each host can compute its own link local address by concatenating the `FE80::/64` prefix with the 64 bits identifier of its interface.
 Link local addresses can be used when hosts that are attached to the same link (or local area network) need to exchange packets.
 They are used notably for address discovery and auto-configuration purposes.
-Their usage is restricted to each link and a router cannot forward a packet whose source or destination address is a link local address/
+Their usage is restricted to each link and a router cannot forward a packet whose source or destination address is a link local address.
+Link local addresses have also been defined for IPv4 :rfc:`3927`.
+However, the IPv4 link local addresses are only used when a host cannot obtain a regular IPv4 address, e.g. on an isolated LAN.

 .. figure:: png/network-fig-074-c.png
    :align: center